 I’m not going to lie – one of items on my to-do list was trying Tagliatelle al Ragu Bolognese, one of Bologna’s regional specialties.
 After roaming around the city at night, I came upon a restaurant called Gessetto with outdoor seating set on Piazza San Martino.
 The service was fantastic, they had no issue with me taking up one of their coveted outdoor tables as a solo dinner and the food was devine.
 It’s rated highly on trip advisor (last time I checked it was #13 in all of Bologna).

 What can I say … I like to walk up a lot of steps!
 And what better place than up some creaky steps in a 900 year old brick tower?!
 To give you an idea of what the staircase looks like, I took this picture looking up to the top.

-While they may look and feel a big dodgy, the hike up to the top was surprisingly pleasant with a few platforms where you could catch your breath.
-It’s amazing how many times I politely step aside for those coming down, when I’m walking up.
+While they may look and feel a big dodgy, the hike up to the top was surprisingly pleasant with a few platforms where you can catch your breath.
+It’s amazing how many times I politely step aside for people coming down, when I’m walking up.
 Yes it’s me being polite and not trying to catch my breath! 🙂

 After the vertical trek up to the top, you’re rewarded with 360 degree views of the city.

 Seeing as Bologna is the home of the world’s oldest operating university, it would be a shame to miss seeing some of the university itself.